 Image files should be in 72 dpi, no larger than 1280x800 pixels, and saved as either a .jpg, .png, or .gif.
 If you do not have an image editing software on your computer, we recommend using pixlr.com.

 Photo Element Settings

 After you've uploaded your image file, you can make several adjustments to it.
-Make sure to click Save in the bottom left corner after you make any changes.
+Make sure to click Save in the bottom right corner after you make any changes.
 Read on for a list of all of the settings that are available for images.

 Click the plus (+) and minus (-) buttons to make your photo bigger or smaller.
 Click the expand button to make it as large as possible.
 You can also click and drag the corner of the photo to make it bigger or smaller.